lhafkamp/minor-instagram-sockets/README.md

 -  [ ] add a judge-system which blurs out bad pictures
 -  [ ] proper routing
 -  [ ] complete the README

+## Wishlist
+-  [ ] loading indicator for new images
+-  [ ] profile pages where you can check how your photo's are holding up
+-  [ ] categories